 Students have the opportunity to link their practical work to the commercial market with links to clients such as IKEA.
 This experience allows students to gain insight into a large company philosophy and the implications of mass production on products they design.
 The course provides an excellent foundation for students looking towards a career in the wide area of design and manufacturing such as engineering, product design or product development and architecture.
 This A level compliments mathematics, the sciences and art.

 Exam board: OCR

-Essential Entry Requirements: Grade B or above in GCSE Resistant Materials, Graphic Products, Product Design, Electronic Products or Systems and Control.
+Essential Entry Requirements: Standard Sixth Form requirements, and grade 5 or above in GCSE Design & Technology, Electronic Products or Systems and Control.

 Pre-Course Material: This can be found here.

 Component 2: Independent Iterative Design and Make Project